-He is already going to tell me off for not using the correct term – technically my other half is a contractor BUT the way I see it there is little difference between the two when it comes to the affects it has on a relationship.
-So I think I’m let off there!
+At the time I was dating a contractor and had to point out that, “he is already going to tell me off for not using the correct term – technically my other half is a contractor BUT the way I see it there is little difference between the two when it comes to the affects it can have on a relationship.
+So I think I’m let off there!“

-I am definitely guilty of this, this being a regular occurrence in our relationship.
+I was definitely guilty of this, the following conversation being a regular occurrence in our relationship:

 Me: Hey babe, do you know what the weather is supposed to do over the next few days?

-Him: Yeah, looks like cloudy tomorrah, but rain at the weekend.
+Him: Yeah, looks like cloudy tomorrow, but rain at the weekend.

 Me: *internal YES like an excited child* (normally followed by some kind of over excited gesture) Oh okay, (play it cool) so does that mean you might be off?